alexptrw/Solution_Web_scraping_and_Extracting_Data_using_APIs_IBM_Course/README.md

 - Scrape the data of the top 100 films from Rotten Tomatoes, including the film's title, year of release, and ranking position.
 - Restrict the output to only the top 25 films.
-- Filter the results to include only films released in the 2000s or later (from 2000 onward).
+- Filter the results to include only films released in the 2000s or later (year 2000 included).
 - The resulting filtered data will be saved into a CSV file
 - The same filtered data will also be stored in an SQLite database